armel/uv-k5-firmware-custom-feat-F4HWN/README.md

 Based on Egzumer v0.22,

-- improve default power settings level (Low ~125mW, Mid ~2W and High ~5W),
-- improve s-meter (IARU recommandations),
-- improve UI (menu, s-meter, MAIN ONLY mode, DUAL and CROSS mode, RX blink, RX LED blink, Squelch level, Step, Mon, last RX, etc.),
-- Improve status bar,
-- Improve PonMsg menu,
-- add SetLow menu to set low power (<20mW, 125mW, 250mW, 500mW and 1W),
-- add SetPtt menu to set PTT mode (Classic or OnePush),
-- add SetTot menu to set TOT alert (Off, Sound, Visual, All),
-- add SetCtr menu to set contrast (0 to 15),
-- add SetInv menu to set screen in invert mode (On or Off),
-- add SetEot menu to set EOT (End Of Transmission) alert (Off, Sound, Visual, All),
-- add SetMet menu to set s-meter style (Classic or Tiny),
-- add SetLck menu to set what is locked (Keys or Keys + PTT),
-- add SetGui menu to set font size on the VFO baseline (Classic or Tiny),
-- add SetPtt mode in status bar,
-- add VFO number on MAIN ONLY mode,
-- add actions SWITCH RxMode, SWITCH PTT, SWITCH WIDE NARROW and 1750Hz,
-- add the F + UP or F + DOWN key combination to dynamically change the Squelch level,
-- add the F + F1 or F + F2 key combination to dynamically change the Step,
-- add F+8 to quickly switch backlight between BLMin and BLMax on demand (this bypass BackLt strategy),
-- add F+9 to return to BackLt strategy.
-- add many fix (squelch, s-meter and DTMF overlaying, scan list 2 ignored, scan range limit, etc.),
-- change KeyLock message,
-- enabled ENABLE_CTCSS_TAIL_PHASE_SHIFT,
-- disabled ENABLE_DTMF_CALLING,
-- disabled SCRAMBLER,
-- special process to unlock TX on all bands needs only to be repeat 3 times,
-- and more...
+* improve default power settings level (Low ~125mW, Mid ~2W and High ~5W),
+* improve s-meter (IARU recommandations),
+* improve UI:
+    * menu index,
+    * s-meter design,
+    * MAIN ONLY screen mode,
+    * DUAL and CROSS screen mode,
+    * RX blink on VFO RX,
+    * RX LED blink,
+    * Squelch level and Monitor,
+    * Step value,
+    * CTCSS or DCS value,
+    * KeyLock message,
+    * last RX,
+    * and more...
+* new menu entries:
+    * add SetLow menu to set low power (<20mW, 125mW, 250mW, 500mW and 1W),
+    * add SetPtt menu to set PTT mode (Classic or OnePush),
+    * add SetTot menu to set TOT alert (Off, Sound, Visual, All),
+    * add SetCtr menu to set contrast (0 to 15),
+    * add SetInv menu to set screen in invert mode (Off or On),
+    * add SetEot menu to set EOT (End Of Transmission) alert (Off, Sound, Visual, All),
+    * add SetMet menu to set s-meter style (Classic or Tiny),
+    * add SetLck menu to set what is locked (Keys or Keys + PTT),
+    * add SetGui menu to set font size on the VFO baseline (Classic or Tiny),
+    * rename BatVol menu (52/63) to SysInf, which displays the firmware version in addition to the battery status,
+    * improve PonMsg menu,
+* improve status bar,
+    * add SetPtt mode in status bar,
+    * change font and bitmaps,
+* new actions:
+    * SWITCH RxMode,
+    * SWITCH PTT,
+    * SWITCH WIDE NARROW,
+    * 1750Hz,
+    * BlMin Tmp Pff,
+* new key combinations:
+    * add the F + UP or F + DOWN key combination to dynamically change the Squelch level,
+    * add the F + F1 or F + F2 key combination to dynamically change the Step,
+    * add F + 8 to quickly switch backlight between BLMin and BLMax on demand (this bypass BackLt strategy),
+    * add F + 9 to return to BackLt strategy,
+    * add long press on MENU, in * SCAN mode, to temporarily exclude a memory channel if (not working with * SCAN ALL).
+* many fix:
+    * squelch,
+    * s-meter,
+    * DTMF overlaying,
+    * scan list 2 ignored,
+    * scan range limit,
+    * clean display on startup,
+    * and more...
+* disabled ENABLE_DTMF_CALLING,
+* disabled SCRAMBLER,
+* unlock TX on all bands needs only to be repeat 3 times,
+* remove blink and SOS functionality,
+* code refactoring and many memory optimization,
+* and more...

 As usual, you can use [online flasher](https://egzumer.github.io/uvtools/?firmwareURL=https://github.com/armel/uv-k5-firmware-custom-feat-F4HWN/raw/main/f4hwn.packed.bin).